rfzeg/add_markers/README.md

 ## Dependencies
 - yaml-cpp

-This YAML parser and emitter is installed as a rosdep system dependency.
-This is, it gets installed when rosdep is installed and configured (which is one of ROS installation steps in the official ROS wiki page):
+After installing ROS, the yaml-cpp library gets installed as a rosdep system dependency.
+Rosdep gets installed (when following the steps in the official ROS wiki page) by the instruction below:
 `$ rosdep install --from-paths -i -y src`
-When adding yaml-cpp to a new node, make sure the CMakeLists.txt file contains the following instruction for the compiler to capable of successfully linking against the yaml-cpp library:
+> To use yaml-cpp with a new ROS package make sure the CMakeLists.txt file contains the following instruction so the compiler can link
+> against the yaml-cpp library:
-`target_link_libraries(${PROJECT_NAME} yaml-cpp)`
+> `target_link_libraries(${PROJECT_NAME} yaml-cpp)`
-The package.xml manifest has to be edited as follows:
+> Also the package.xml manifest has to be edited to add the following:
-`<build_depend>common_rosdeps</build_depend>`
+> `<build_depend>common_rosdeps</build_depend>`

 ## Repository architecture
 ### Source code files :